Jingdezhen: Geography

 Jingdezhen is situated in the north-east of Jiangxi and borders on Anhui; the city center area is located in the north-east of the Poyang Lake Plain.
 Its area is 5256 km2.
 The highest point is 1618 m, with plains on the southern part having an average altitude of 200 m.

 There are some cities and counties between Jiangxi and Anhui Province around Jingdezhen.
-To its north, northwest and northeast are Dongzhi, Xiuning and Qimen County of Anhui province.
+To its north, northwest and northeast are Dongzhi, Xiuning, and Qimen County of Anhui province.
 To its south are Wannian County and Yiyang County.
 To its west is Boyang County.
 Lastly, to its southeast are Wuyuan County and Dexing City.

-Jingdezhen's natural resources include kaolin, coal, manganese, and lime, but it is the kaolin that has made the city famous in China and the world.
-For over a millennium, its unique kaolin has enabled Jingdezhen to make high-quality porcelain.
-(The word "Kaolin" came from "Gaoling" or "Kaoling", a village located in Ehu Town, Fuliang County, Jingdezhen).
+The prefecture's natural resources include kaolin, coal, manganese, and lime.
+Although various forms of kaolin has since been found around the world, it was the Jingdezhen kilns who first perfected its use in combination with petuntse to create world-class hard-paste porcelain.
+The name "kaolin" itself derives from the French Jesuit d'Entrecolles's transcription of the local term gāolǐngtǔ (高嶺土), taken from Gaoling (高嶺, Gāolǐng), a village in Ehu Town in Fuliang County that provided most of the city's kaolin during the early and mid-Qing dynasty.